State Succession Index

 About State Succession Index

-StateSuccessionIndex.org is a new and original platform designed to assess and rank the probability of state succession, track the dynamics of processes that may lead to it, and predict its potential effects.
+StateSuccessionIndex.org is an original platform designed to analyse the preparedness of states and territories for legal continuity, track the technical dynamics of sovereignty transitions, and assess the legal implications of state succession events globally.
 It is the first dedicated resource for analysing the legal consequences of sovereignty change – whether through secession, unification, annexation, cession of territory, or other shifts in statehood.

-When borders shift or governments undergo substantial change, the impact on treaties, contracts, property rights, financial obligations, debt, citizenship, international responsibility, and recognition can be both immediate and far-reaching.
+When borders shift or governments undergo substantial change, the impact on treaties and contracts, sovereign debt, financial obligations, property rights, citizenship, international responsibility, and recognition can be both immediate and far-reaching.
 These legal dimensions are often overlooked in mainstream geopolitical and economic analysis.
-The SSI fills this gap by offering a structured, comparative, and forward-looking framework to assess how changes in statehood affect legal continuity and international obligations.
+The SSI offers a structured, comparative, and forward-looking framework to assess how changes in statehood affect legal continuity and international obligations.

-In a world of increasing geopolitical volatility – from independence referendums to territorial disputes and armed conflicts – the SSI provides a unique perspective for understanding and preparing for the legal realities of state succession.
+In a world of increasing geopolitical volatility – from territorial disputes, armed conflicts, and independence referendums – the SSI provides a unique perspective for understanding and preparing for the legal realities of state succession.

 Our Vision & Aim